Most Gun-Friendly States in 2024

 Best States for Gun Owners

-Iowa allows law-abiding citizens to carry firearms under permitless carry laws but still offers a PCW (Permit to Carry Weapons[1]) for those over 21 years of age (those under 18 are eligible if the permit is required for work).
+As another Constitutional Carry state, Iowa allows law-abiding citizens to open or concealed carry firearms under permitless carry laws but still offers a PCW (Permit to Carry Weapons[16]) for those over 21 years of age (those under 18 are eligible if the permit is required for work).
 The state honors 49 others’ CCWs, while Iowa’s citizens can carry in 33 states with a PCW.

 While those purchasing firearms are still subject to federal background checks, a permit is no longer required in the mid-western state.
 Of course, standard sales tax[17] also applies to all firearms and ammunition purchases, but some state legislators have supported firearms tax holidays in the past.

-Georgia allows those over 21[10] who are lawfully permitted to possess firearms to carry a firearm in some places.
+Georgia is a Constitutional Carry state that allows those over 21[21] who are lawfully permitted to possess firearms to conceal a firearm in some places.
 The state honors carry permits from 32 other states, and 33 states accept Georgia’s WCL.
-Among the standard licensure requirements, those with previous mental illness cannot legally possess firearms (as is the case with many states due to Federal background checks).
+Among the standard licensure requirements, those with previous mental illness cannot legally possess firearms, as is the case with many states due to Federal background checks.

 Georgia does not require residents to register their firearms, and you won’t need a purchase permit to acquire one from an FFL.
 Georgians also won’t receive any tax credits on firearms or ammunition purchases.

-The state also has stand-your-ground laws[11] with no duty to retreat.
-This means that if a person acts (according to a reasonable individual) in self-defense, they may not be prosecuted, even if the situation occurs outside of the individual’s residence.
+The state has stand-your-ground laws[22] with no duty to retreat.
+This means that if a person acts, according to a reasonable individual in self-defense, they may not be prosecuted - even if the situation occurs outside of the individual’s residence.

 Brian Kemp recently signed legislation[23] that made it possible for Georgians to openly carry firearms in the state without a permit.

-Louisiana is also an open carry state, where anyone over the age of 18 can lawfully carry a firearm as long as they aren’t restricted from doing so.
-However, the state also has mandates restricting open or conceal carry[13] at parades and bars.
-The state does issue Concealed Handgun permits (CHPs)[14], and residents can carry to 37 other states (Louisiana also accepts weapons permits from 37 states).
+Louisiana is also a Constitutional Carry state, where anyone over the age of 18 can lawfully carry a firearm as long as they aren’t restricted from doing so (open carry is not covered in the statute).
+However, the state also has mandates restricting open or concealed carry[28] at parades and bars.
+The state does issue Concealed Handgun permits (CHPs)[29], residents can carry to 37 other states, and Louisiana accepts weapons permits from 37 states.

-You won’t have to go through a permit process, additional background checks (outside of federal ones), or registrations to obtain a firearm in Louisiana.
+You won’t have to go through a permit process, additional background checks outside of federal ones, or registrations to obtain a firearm in Louisiana.
 At the time of writing, Louisiana sales tax applies to all guns, ammunition, and accessories.
-However, the state’s legislature is set to vote on SB 56[15] which would provide a tax holiday for firearms.
+However, the state does occasionally implement tax holidays for accessories and safety devices[30].

-Those who find themselves in a threatening situation are protected from prosecution under the state’s Stand Your Ground laws, Castle Doctrine[16], and there is no duty to retreat.
+Those who find themselves in a threatening situation are protected from prosecution under the state’s Stand Your Ground laws and Castle Doctrine[31], and there is no duty to retreat.
 Yet, in Louisiana, a person must be met with force to apply force.

-Florida also has its own standards[20] (aside from federal background checks) for firearm purchases.
-Which further limits gun ownership in the Panhandle state.
-Florida issues no tax exemptions[21] for firearms, but you also don’t have to register your firearms in the state.
+Florida has its own standards[34], aside from federal background checks, for firearm purchases - this further limits gun ownership in the Panhandle state.
+Florida does not issue tax exemptions[35] for firearms, but you also don’t have to register your firearms in the state.

 Tennessee is a Constitutional Carry state[37] where anyone over 21 who can lawfully possess a firearm can carry and conceal their weapon without a license.
 Those wanting to apply for a CCW must meet criteria similar to federal background checks (no felonies, orders of protection, domestic violence charges including misdemeanors, and no mental health adjudication).

-Tennessee reciprocity agreements[35] allow resident CCW holders to travel to 37 other states while also accepting CCWs from 48 other states.
-While Tennessee has a history of tax exemptions[36] for gun safety equipment, firearms purchases, and all other related equipment are currently taxed at the standard rate.
+Tennessee reciprocity agreements[38] allow resident CCW holders to travel to 37 other states while also accepting CCWs from 48 other states.
+Tennessee has a history of tax exemptions[39] for gun safety equipment.
+However, firearms purchases and all other related equipment are currently taxed at the standard rate.

 The state also has stand-your-ground and castle doctrine protections that include no duty to retreat.
 Of course, these protections[40] do not cover criminal activity or situations where a reasonable person wouldn’t have acted similarly.